jmikeschultz/data-jack-knife/README.md

-## Data Jack Knife
+# Data Jack Knife

-Third-party dependencies:
+### Third-party dependencies:
-Slf4j - MIT license
+- Slf4j - MIT license
-JakartaCommons-lang - Apache License, Version 2.0
+- JakartaCommons-lang - Apache License, Version 2.0
-JakartaCommons-IO - Apache License, Version 2.0
+- JakartaCommons-IO - Apache License, Version 2.0
-JakartaCommons-compress - Apache License, Version 2.0
+- JakartaCommons-compress - Apache License, Version 2.0
-GoogleGuava - Apache License, Version 2.0
+- GoogleGuava - Apache License, Version 2.0

+### Background

-It is a generic ETL-like record processor.
+DJK is a generic ETL-like record processor.
 There are record sources, pipes and sinks.
 The command line tool works like unix tools, using a simple post-fix syntax, but it is multi-threaded and better suited for pretty-big data, in the 1TB or less domain.
 In the future, there are AWS sources and sinks for exchanging data with AWS services.

 The value is two fold.
 Firstly, since it is a generally useful too for manipulating data.
 Secondly, since over time we will make available AWS sources and Sinks, it promotes using AWS and provides command line simplicity to utilizing AWS resources.

-Background

 DJK was never a fully-funded project at Amazon.
 It grew out of frustration with the lack of support for writing inner loop search and indexing code.
 At the time, I was working on project where the data to be indexed lived in a hidden database and there was a publishing service that wrote to a search service.
 The accepted development workflow was to start up a dev publisher, push new code to an indexer, and attach a debugger.
 This was so alien and lame to me, that it motivated me to put together a framework for accessing data from anywhere, process it, and send it anywhere.
 Using DJK I could develop index and query time code on my laptop both inside a single application.

 DJK is a ETL like processing framework, written in java.
 It's main abstractions are Records, and Record Sources, Pipes for transforming data, and Sinks as data endpoint.
 The first sinks were a solr indexer and querier along with ones for writing to local disk.

-Philosophy
+### Philosophy

 Although I wrote DJK for personal use, I always tried to keep two people in mind while implementing it: the end user, and developers implementing components.
 That mindset, lead me to design decision and an overall philosophy that I think are the reason DJK was a succesful part so many projects.